 Workflow integration specialist Dan McLaughlin talks about his love for automation and how an increasing number of printing companies are asking for his help to automate their workflow.

 The opportunities for automation are so powerful these days, we can automate almost anything in a print workflow.
 Combine Tharstern’s API with our (admittedly nerdy) enthusiasm for producing cool new integrations, and you get some very exciting stuff.

 A printer’s dream is to have as much lights out automation as possible and we’re helping them make this happen.
 But it’s having the vision to think you can reach this level of automation that’s important.
 It’ll take time and a lot of effort to get to this point, but it’s worth it.
-Keith McMurtrie, John Murphy and I are all a bit geeky, so we get excited about trying new processes that haven’t been tried before.
+Keith McMurtrie (CEO at Tharstern), John Murphy (Workflow Specialist) and I are all a bit geeky, so we get excited about trying new processes that haven’t been tried before.
 We’re very enthusiastic about discovering new automation opportunities that work in conjunction with Tharstern.

 There are really simple ways of using automation to increase efficiency, such as:

 But we also work on more complicated automation projects, which you can read more about here.
 John and I are currently working on a system to do color checking and page checking against an estimate.
 The system will automatically check these when the artwork is uploaded, which will reduce touchpoints dramatically.
 Exciting stuff indeed.

 Customers are really starting to buy in to automation opportunities and they’re becoming more ambitious and creative with what they want to do with their workflows.
 If a customer is willing to put in the time and effort, then by working together, there’s not much we can’t achieve.
 Sometimes the solution lies with some new cutting-edge technology that we’ve just discovered, which is always exciting for me.